Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Extended Time-Contingent Evaluation

+Table~\ref{table:winners} reports the winning method for each corruption across 15 scenarios.
+NEO wins 81 of 225 cases (36.0\%), dominating high-pressure settings due to its minimal overhead, while ETA (29.7\%) and SPA (19.1\%) excel as constraints relax.
+Figure~\ref{fig:tempora-results} shows this phase transition from gradient-free to gradient-based winners, with more methods underperforming standard inference than observed on ResNet-50.
+This drop is less pronounced under amortised evaluation, where the layer-normalised ViT backbone largely protects gradient-based methods from degrading below the standard baseline after budget exhaustion.

-Tables~\ref{table:discrete-100-gf}--\ref{table:amortised-1-gb} decompose utility under strict temporal pressure ($\rho{=}100\%$, $T{=}50$\,ms, $B{=}1$\,s); relaxed scenarios interpolate toward offline performance and are less informative.
-The temporal decomposition terms ($\alpha$, $\bar{\kappa}$, $m$) appear in Table~\ref{table:temporal-factors}; these are timing-derived and nearly constant across corruptions, so the per-corruption tables report only accuracy and utility.
-For gradient-free methods, the decomposition is near-trivial: minimal overhead yields $\bar{a} \approx U$.
-For gradient-based methods, overhead dominates: ETA achieves 36\% accuracy but only 5.4\% utility at $T{=}50$\,ms. Under amortised evaluation, Tent, ETA, and SAR show $\bar{a}_\text{frozen} \approx 0.1\%$, while SHOT-IM maintains $\bar{a}_\text{frozen} \approx 18$--$66\%$.
-SHOT-IM updates the full backbone; the others update only BN parameters, which may not yield stable frozen representations after only 7--18 batches of adaptation.
+Tables~\ref{table:vit-discrete-100-gf}--\ref{table:vit-amortised-2500-gb} decompose utility under strict temporal pressure; relaxed scenarios move steadily toward offline performance and are less informative.
+For gradient-free methods, the decomposition is trivial because minimal overhead yields $\bar{a} \approx U$.
+Under amortised evaluation ($B = 2.5$\,s), gradient-based strategies exhaust their entire adaptation budget within the first 6--23 batches, leaving over 91\% of the remaining stream to run on frozen parameters.

+Table~\ref{table:vit-mean-gap-to-winner} aggregates losses and the average utility deficit relative to the cell winner across all 225 cases.
+This risk profile is contextualised by Table~\ref{table:underperformance-vs-standard-vit16}, which tracks how often and where absolute utility drops below standard baseline inference.
+Together, these failure dynamics explain the shifting rank correlations shown in Table~\ref{table:correlation-vit}, which measures the Spearman correlation ($r$) between offline and temporal rankings.
+Under severe real-time pressure ($\rho = 100\%$, $T = 200$\,ms), we observe strong negative correlations (mean $r = -0.52$ and $-0.48$), but these correlations shift to positive values of $0.57$, $0.40$, and $0.98$ as constraints relax to $\rho = 25\%$, $T = 2000$\,ms, and $B \ge 40$\,s, respectively.